isomerpages/ura-lkywcp/index.md

               description:
               url:
     - infobar:
-        title: <font color=#323232>The Prize for cities</font>
+        title: The Prize for cities
         subtitle:
-        description: <font color=#967942>A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.</font>
+        description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
+Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.
         button: About the Prize
         url: /about-the-prize/
     - infopic: